dogfuntom/Awesome-Palette-Choice/README.md

 * [Paletton.com](http://paletton.com/) — Showcases: website, artwork, fabric, animation.

 # No choice
 No need to be special and original?
-Stick to color palette that work, that is tried and true.
+Stick to color palette that work, is tried and true.
 * [Open Color](https://yeun.github.io/open-color/) — A single but especially robust color scheme.

 # Other awesome lists: